HPSCIL/cuFSDAF/README.md

 Overview
 ========

 Spatiotemporal data fusion is a cost-effective way to produce remote sensing images with high spatial and temporal resolutions using multi-source images.
 Using spectral unmixing analysis and spatial interpolation, the Flexible Spatiotemporal DAta Fusion (FSDAF) algorithm is suitable for heterogeneous landscapes and capable of capturing abrupt land-cover changes.
 However, the extensive computational complexity of FSDAF prevents its use in large-scale applications and mass production.
 Besides, the domain decomposition strategy of FSDAF causes accuracy loss at the edges of sub-domains due to the insufficient consideration of edge effects.
-In this study, an enhanced FSDAF (cuFSDAF) is proposed to address these problems, and includes three main improvements: (1) The TPS interpolator is replaced by an accelerated inverse distance weighted interpolator to reduce computational complexity.
+In this study, an enhanced FSDAF (cuFSDAF) is proposed to address these problems and includes three main improvements: (1) The TPS interpolator is replaced by an accelerated inverse distance weighted interpolator to reduce computational complexity.
 (2) The algorithm is parallelized based on the Compute Unified Device Architecture (CUDA), a widely used parallel computing framework for graphics processing units (GPUs).
-(3) An adaptive domain decomposition method is proposed to improve the fusion accuracy at the edges of sub-domains, and to enable GPUs with varying computing capacities to deal with datasets of any size.
+(3) An adaptive domain decomposition method is proposed to improve the fusion accuracy at the edges of sub-domains and to enable GPUs with varying computing capacities to deal with datasets of any size.
 Experiments showed while obtaining similar accuracies to FSDAF and an up-to-date deep-learning-based method, cuFSDAF reduced the computing time significantly and achieved speed-ups of 140.3–182.2 over the original FSDAF program. cuFSDAF is capable of efficiently producing fused images with both high spatial and temporal resolutions to support applications for large-scale and long-term land surface dynamics.

 Key features of cuFSDAF:
 ========